bgigous/flask-webdev/content/s10_application_factory_configs_and_blueprints/s10_p06_blueprints.md

 Blueprints
 ---------

-for error handlers in a blueprint, we must use `app_errorhandler` decorator for app-wide error handling
+for error handlers in a blueprint, you must use `app_errorhandler` decorator for app-wide error handling